Life insurance calculator: How much coverage do you need?

 How much does life insurance cost?

-Shoppers in their 30s can pay $30 per month or less for a $500,000 term life policy that lasts 20 years.
+Shoppers in their 30s can often pay $30 per month or less for a $500,000 term life policy that lasts 20 years.
 Life insurance rates are based on your policy, age, gender, and health.

 The best way to find the cheapest life insurance rates is to work with an independent broker, who can help you compare quotes across multiple insurance companies.
 At Policygenius, our agents can help you compare quotes from different insurance companies and apply with the insurer that offers you the right coverage at a price that works for you.